Psychology in Maryland

 For psychologist licensing in Maryland, the state offers some distinct advantages, including temporary licensing while waiting for a reciprocal license.
 Veterans and their spouses who apply for a license within one year of discharge (except for dishonorable discharge) receive expedited psychology license processing.

-This guide explains psychologist license requirements in Maryland and outlines typical Maryland psychologist salary ranges.
+This guide explains Maryland psychology license requirements in Maryland and outlines typical Maryland psychologist salary ranges.
 Read on for more information about practicing as a psychologist in the state.

 Psychologist Salaries in Maryland